-This press release contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, as amended, relating to our business, operations, and financial conditions, including but not limited to current beliefs, expectations and assumptions regarding the future of our business, future plans and strategies, our development and commercialization plans, our preclinical and clinical results, the potential for mirdametinib to become an important new treatment for pediatric and adult patients with NF1-PN, the potential for the results of the Phase 2b ReNeu clinical trial to support an NDA submission and an approval, the timing of our planned MAA submission for mirdametinib, our plans for seeking regulatory approval for and making mirdametinib available to NF1-PN patients, if approved, as well as relating to other future conditions.
+This press release contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, as amended, relating to our business, operations, and financial conditions, including but not limited to current beliefs, expectations and assumptions regarding the future of our business, future plans and strategies, our development and commercialization plans, our preclinical and clinical results, as well as relating to other future conditions.
 Words such as, but not limited to, "look forward to," "believe," "expect," "anticipate," "estimate," "intend," "plan," "would," "should" and "could," and similar expressions or words, identify forward-looking statements.
 New risks and uncertainties may emerge from time to time, and it is not possible to predict all risks and uncertainties.
-Any forward-looking statements in this presentation are based on management's current expectations and beliefs and are subject to a number of risks, uncertainties and important factors that may cause actual events or results to differ materially from those expressed or implied by any forward-looking statements contained in this presentation, including, without limitation, risks relating to: (i) our expectations regarding the potential clinical benefit of mirdametinib for patients with NF1-PN, (ii) estimates regarding the global birth incidence of NF1-PN and the number of patients living with NF1-PN in the United States and the potential market for mirdametinib, (iii) the fact that topline or interim data from clinical studies may not be predictive of the final or more detailed results of such study or the results of other ongoing or future studies, (iv) the timing of our planned regulatory submissions and interactions, including the timing and outcome of decisions made by the U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA), and other regulatory authorities, investigational review boards at clinical trial sites and publication review bodies, (v) whether FDA, EMA, or other regulatory authorities will require additional information or further studies, or may fail or refuse to approve or may delay approval of our product candidates, including nirogacestat and mirdametinib, (vi) our ability to obtain regulatory approval of any of our product candidates or maintain regulatory approvals granted for our products, (vii) our ability to maintain adequate patent protection and successfully enforce patent claims against third parties, and (viii) our ability to meet any specific milestones set forth herein.
+Any forward-looking statements in this presentation are based on management's current expectations and beliefs and are subject to a number of risks, uncertainties and important factors that may cause actual events or results to differ materially from those expressed or implied by any forward-looking statements contained in this presentation, including, without limitation, risks relating to: (i) whether the preclinical and clinical results of the mirdametinib studies will meet the regulatory requirements for an approval by the FDA or by the EMA of mirdametinib for the treatment of pediatric and adult patients with NF1-PN, (ii) interactions with the FDA or EMA, including reviews and inspections, the timing related thereto and the outcome thereof, (iii) our expectations regarding the potential therapeutic benefits, safety profile and effectiveness of mirdametinib for patients with NF1-PN (iv) whether the NDA or the MAA will be approved, and (v) if approved, whether mirdametinib will be commercially successful.